latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Tenants that are facing homelessness in Kansas can get help to prevent from being evicted from non-profit organizations and government agencies.
-There are government grants, assistance available for paying rental arrears, free tenant lawyers or funds for or a security deposit.
-Find how stop an eviction or homeless prevention in KS
+Tenants that are facing homelessness in Kansas can get help from programs that are available to prevent families or individuals from being evicted.
+Non-profit organizations and government agencies provide grants, free tenant lawyers or funds for paying a security deposit as part of rehousing.
+Find how stop an eviction or homeless prevention in KS.

-Help is for low-income renters, the homeless, and property owners too.
-Homeowners can explore free foreclosure counseling and get help in applying for a number of mortgage programs.
-Other services in Kansas include legal aid, free landlord / tenant mediation and case management services - all of which will stop or delay an eviction from a home or apartment.
+The programs are wide ranging.
+Help is for low-income renters, the homeless, and struggling property owners too.
+Anyone that has an eviction notice in KS or that needs a place to live can get assistance.
+Other services in Kansas include free landlord / tenant mediation and applications to federal ESG money for paying rent or utility arrears, all of which will stop or delay an eviction from a home or apartment.

-In some cases, residents are too far behind on their payments.
+In some cases, residents are too far behind on their payments and an eviction or homelessness can’t be prevented.
 So for those individuals that need to move into more affordable housing or a new low income apartment in Kansas, there are programs available for them too.
-Examples include transitional housing, financial aid to pay the security deposit on a new home, or help in searching for a new residence.
-However, the goal is always on eviction and foreclosure prevention.
+Examples include transitional housing, financial help to pay the security deposit on a new home, or help in searching for a new residence.
+However, the goal is always on pro-active eviction and homeless prevention.

 Rapid rehousing is a form of assistance for families that are currently homeless.
 They may be placed into short term shelter sites or a transitional unit.
 There, they can work with case managers on employment, credit, and other needs.
 When ready to leave those shelter centers, there may be some government grants to pay a portion of a security deposit on a new, low income apartment.

-When a family is placed into a new affordable apartment in Kansas, they will have access to ongoing homeless prevention support.
+When an evicted family or single person is placed into a new affordable apartment in Kansas, they will have access to ongoing homeless prevention support.
 The goal of the service is to help the tenant sustain their new permanent home over time.
 Therefore the Kansas rapid rehousing program not only gives financial support for a deposit or moving costs, but it stress activities including budgeting, saving, and other self-sufficiency.

-Local Kansas organizations for housing and eviction prevention help
+Local Kansas organizations for homeless and eviction prevention help

 As noted, the exact resources offered will vary.
-Much of the funding comes from HUD and the emergency shelter grant, or ESG.
+Much of the funding comes from HUD, The United Way and the emergency shelter grant, or ESG.
 However many of the agencies will also offer referrals or other forms of support.

 In addition to the non-profits listed below, there are other resources dedicated to low income tenants and the homeless in each county.
 Government grants and resources such as legal aid can be used to rehouse the homeless and stop an eviction from occurring in the first place.